and-mill/custom-latent/README.md

 create wandb account

-Fetch an access token from wandb website during wandb login.
+Fetch an access token from wandb website.
 Think this is needed later for cli-login

 ```
 conda create -n "custom_latent_0" python=3.9